 - 1 tablespoon Chinese rice wine or dry sherry

-- ½ scallion (green onion, spring onion) washed, drained and cut into 1-inch lengths
+- ½ scallion (also known as green onion or spring onion; washed, drained and cut into 1-inch lengths)

 - 1 teaspoon cornstarch